 We also have a programme of day-long bus excursions at the weekend, several times a year.
 Destinations include famous locations such as the Cliffs of Moher, Killarney, Bunratty Castle, Kenmare, Ardmore and many more.
 We always try to include a fun element on these days, such as a mystery trail or a photo competition, with lots of prizes.
 We make these tours as economical as possible for students, and they usually cost less than 50% of the rate commercial companies charge.

 In Griffith College, the Students’ Union has also begun to organise events for students, often free: examples include Zumba and choral singing.
 The college is interested in suggestions from students and will try to provide things for which there is a demand.
 We have an arrangement with a gym in the city that offers a good student membership rate.

 Relax in the Students’ Union and socialise with students from all over the world, including native English speakers from Ireland and America.
 Join the clubs and societies free of charge.
 Meet up in the College restaurant.
 Go out on great student nights or weekend trips away.
 Improve your English by immersing yourself in the language and become truly fluent.

 Social Programme (Summer)

-Regular cultural activities take place 2 – 3 times a week, and give you the inspiration and ideas to complete your project work.
+Regular cultural activities take place 2 – 3 times a week, giving you the inspiration and ideas to complete your project work.
 There are also weekly Saturday excursions that give you the opportunity to visit many places in Ireland including, Kilkenny Castle, the Cliffs of Moher and Newgrange.